KPrince-coder/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20.Removes all letters 'c' and 'C' from input.
 21.Reverse its input.
 22.Displays all users and their home directories, sorted by users.
+23.Finds all empty files and directories in the current directory and all sub-directories.